-Maximum residue levels
+Maximum residue levels in foods

 Foods can contain residues from chemicals used in their production, like insecticides or veterinary medicines.
 Maximum residue levels (MRLs) place a cap on residue levels and ensure food producers and manufacturers follow good practice.
 Learn more about MRLs and how they're set.